alt-ctrl-dev/glTFFastInstaller/README.md

 2. Enter the following URL: `https://github.com/reubenkcoutinho/glTFFastInstaller.git`

-3. Once installed, it will ask yif you want to install glTFFast
+3. Once installed, it will ask if you want to install glTFFast